-Today, we venture outside and I want to show you how I made a simple rock border for a flowerbed in our front yard.
+Today, we venture outside and I want to show you how I made a simple DIY rock garden border for a flowerbed in our front yard.
 This is one of those projects I was able to do during my children’s nap time using supplies we already had on hand.

 Since we moved in, I’ve disliked the brown border strip (Strip?
 Edging?
 What is that even called?) which surrounded our big oak tree.
 Sure, it kept the dirt in, but it was ugly and plain.